-every file is owned by a user and group

-individual permission bits: read, write, execute/search

-3 groups of bits for: user, group, others
+''' every file is owned by a user and group individual permission bits: read, write, execute/search 3 groups of bits for: user, group, others

-Meaning for directories is more complex than for files:
+Meaning for directories is more complex than for files: '''

-- r is needed for read(), readdir(), opendir() \Rightarrow for 1s - x ("search") is needed for chdir() and stat() (any file)
+$\boldsymbol{r}$ is needed for read(), readdir(), opendir() $\Rightarrow$ for 1s

+$\mathbf{x}$ ("search") is needed for chdir() and stat() (any file)

-What permissions are needed to read a file ?
+What permissions are needed to read a file?

-What permissions are needed to read a file ?

-\boldsymbol{x} on the entire path and \boldsymbol{r} for the file
+What permissions are needed to read a file ? x on the entire path and r for the file needs info from inode, thus x on the parent directory (also, x on the path); independent of permissions on name.

-What permissions are needed to read a file ? \mathbf{x} on the entire path and \mathbf{r} for the file
+What permissions are needed to read a file ? ${\bf x}$ on the entire path and ${\bf r}$ for the file if name is a directory, 1s -1 lists contents (needs r) 1s -1d only gives directory info, so answer is as above

-What permissions are needed for 1s -1 file?

-What permissions are needed to read a file ? \mathbf{x} on the entire path and \mathbf{r} for the file needs info from inode, thus x on the parent directory (also, x on the path); independent of permissions on file.
+What permissions are needed to read a file ? x on the entire path and r for the file needs info from inode, thus x on the parent directory (also, x on the path); independent of permissions on name.

-What permissions are needed for ls -1 file? needs info from inode, thus x on the parent directory (also, x on the path); independent of permissions on file. if file is a directory, ls -1 lists contents (needs r) ls -ld only gives directory info, so answer is as above if file is a directory, 1s -1 lists contents (needs r)
+What permissions are needed to read a file ? x on the entire path and r for the file if name is a directory, ls -1 lists contents (needs r) ls -ld only gives directory info, so answer is as above What permissions are needed to delete a file?